 How Long Do Sperm Stay Alive After Ejaculation?

 Luckily sperm can survive for several days after ejaculation increasing your odds of successfully conceiving.
 You’ve gotten to know your own body better reproductively speaking.
 It never hurts to get to know the workings of your partner’s body as well.

-How Long Do Sperm Survive?
+How Long Does Sperm Survive?

-Your body is close to the temperature sperm are used to so that helps them survive.
-Depending where you are in your cycle, the environment can be more or less friendly to them.
-The closer to ovulation, the more friendly your system will be.
+Your body is close to the temperature sperm are used to, so that helps them survive.
+Depending on where you are in your cycle, the environment can be more or less friendly to them.
+The closer to ovulation, the more agreeable your system will be.

 The environment on the other side of the cervix is much friendlier.
-Your best bet is to make sure that the sperm get to your cervix in the quickest time frame.
-After having sex, it’s a good idea for you to lie on your back and and put a pillow under your hips.
+Your best bet is to make sure that the sperm gets to your cervix in the quickest time frame.
+After having sex, it’s a good idea for you to lie on your back and put a pillow under your hips.
 This helps gravity move the sperm to your cervix.
 If you hop right up after having sex, you are making the sperm climb up into it your cervix.

 This increases your chances to conceive.
 It also helps relieve the stress of "we have to have SEX now!"
 Talk about performance anxiety!

 Optimizing Your Cervical Mucus To Help Sperm Survive Longer

 The cervical mucus, around ovulation, on the other hand, is very supportive of the sperm.
 It is slippery and thin like raw egg whites.
-It provides nutrients that help nourish the sperm and also let the sperm move more easily to your cervix.
+It provides nutrients that help nourish the sperm and also let the sperm move more quickly to your cervix.

 A hormone imbalance could be causing you to have hostile cervical mucus.
 Hostile cervical mucus will make it much much harder for the sperm to get to where it wants to go.
 And in turn, lowering your chances of getting pregnant.

 The fertile cervical mucus also makes it more comfortable when you are having sex.
 If you don't have the right type of cervical mucus, you might end up reaching for a lubricant to help things along.
 If you do, be sure to use a fertility friendly lube like Pre-Seed.
-The sperm friendly lubricants help nourish and move the sperm to the cervix like fertile cervical mucus does.
+The sperm friendly lubricants help nourish and move the sperm to the cervix as fertile cervical mucus does.